devprithvi/resume_ranking_tfidf_sbert/README.md

     For each job, the algorithm scans the ranked list from the top down.
 It records 1/rank for the first candidate whose graded relevance meets a threshold     (e.g., ≥0.2) and then stops.
 If no candidate qualifies, it records 0.

 ![comprehensive_advanced_metrics](comprehensive_advanced_metrics.png)

+## NDCG
+   measures how well a ranking places the most relevant results near the top.
+It combines graded relevance with position discounting.
+This metric is            important because it reflects real recruiter behavior.
+Items appearing early in the list are more valuable.
+Additionally, NDCG is comparable across          different jobs.
+In this project, we calculate NDCG@K at K = 1, 3, 5, and 10 using the graded ground truth.
+This helps us contrast TF-IDF and SBERT at        shallow and deeper ranks.
+This analysis reveals complementary strengths that inform a hybrid reranking design.

+    What NDCG is
+    DCG combines graded relevance with a positional discount, meaning higher ranks count more:
+    DCG@K = ∑ (from i=1 to K) rel[i] / log2(i + 1).

+    NDCG normalizes DCG by the ideal DCG (IDCG).
+This results in scores that are comparable across jobs with different numbers of relevant candidates:
+    NDCG@K = DCG@K / IDCG@K.

+    The gain can be linear rel (as in the code) or exponential (2^rel - 1).
+Using exponential gain emphasizes highly relevant items more strongly.

+    Why NDCG matters
+    NDCG is aware of position and grading.
+Higher relevance at the top is rewarded more than the same relevance lower down.
+This matches how recruiters         scan lists.

+    NDCG allows for comparison across queries through normalization.
+Thus, differences are not influenced by how many relevant candidates a job has.

+    NDCG complements MRR and Precision/Recall@K by capturing both the order and the degree of relevance.
+It considers more than just the first hit or             binary correctness.
+## MAP
+    measures overall ranking quality by averaging the precision at every rank where a relevant item appears.
+A higher MAP indicates that the system             returns more relevant candidates and positions them earlier across many jobs.
+In this project, MAP is used along with MRR and NDCG to compare TF-IDF         and SBERT at multiple K cutoffs.
+The results show that SBERT performs better at small K and converges by K=10, supporting a hybrid reranking                 strategy.

+    What MAP is
+    Mean Average Precision (MAP) is the mean of Average Precision (AP) calculated for each query or job.
+AP is the average of Precision@k at each rank k         that has a relevant item.
+This makes MAP sensitive to order and aware of relevance.

+    Formally, MAP averages AP over all jobs.
+AP averages Precision@k at the positions of relevant hits.
+This rewards systems that rank relevant candidates       higher and retrieve more of them.

+    Unlike a single Precision@K, MAP considers the position of every relevant item and combines data across all jobs.
+This provides a solid view of ranking      effectiveness at the query set level.

+    Why MAP matters
+    MAP balances precision and position by rewarding the early placement of many relevant candidates.
+This matches recruiter workflows that value both early     precision and overall quality of candidates.

+    Since it averages over many jobs, MAP is less affected by outliers and provides a stable indication of system performance across various fields and          seniority levels.

+    MAP works well with MRR, which focuses on first hits, and NDCG, which is graded and position-aware.
+It captures how well a system orders multiple            relevant candidates, rather than just the first or the top-ranked gain.

+    How it’s used here
+    The pipeline calculates MAP@K for K in {1,3,5,10}.
+It does this by taking each job’s top-K list, summing Precision@k at the ranks where candidates are       relevant, dividing by the number of relevant candidates, and averaging across jobs.

+    Empirically, SBERT achieves higher MAP at lower K (K=1-3), while both methods converge by K=10.
+This shows that SBERT has an advantage in delivering         high-quality hits early on, while TF-IDF maintains competitiveness at slightly deeper ranks.

+    These MAP trends, along with MRR equivalents and NDCG crossovers, support a hybrid approach that uses semantic reranking over a lexical shortlist or         combines scores with a customizable weight.

 ## Lexical baseline
 The TF-IDF setup uses max_features=20,000, n-grams (1,2), min_df=5, max_df=0.8, sublinear TF, L2 normalization, cosine similarity, and retrieves k=10 nearest neighbors.